cpsource/UFT/README.md

 What are the implications if we redefine c?
 [Click Here](https://t2m.io/7SAxanm)
 <br>
-What about 720 degree symetry?
+What about 720-degree symmetry?
 [Click Here](https://t2m.io/RxdfOLQ)

 <!--
 ## Concepts in no particular order (TODO - Organize!)